autokitteh/autokitteh/runtimes/pythonrt/README.md

 ### Detecting External Function Calls

-When the user module is loaded, we set `MODULE_NAME` the name of the loaded module.
+When the user module is loaded, we set `MODULE_NAME` to the name of the loaded module.
 When `ak_call` is invoked with a function it compares the function module name with `MODULE_NAME`, if they are the same, it's an internal function and `ak_call` will return the invocation of the function.
 Otherwise, `ak_call` will call the Go process that will invoke an activity.